fdcl-gwu/aruco-markers/README.md

 # ArUco Markers

 This repository includes codes that can be used to work with the augmented reality library, [ArUco](https://www.uco.es/investiga/grupos/ava/node/26).
+The programs to create the markers and to calibrate cameras are copies of the examples included with the OpenCV libraries, which are added for the ease of use.

 ## Contents
 1. [Installing OpenCV](#installation-opencv)